Ensure you have the group register and emergency contact numbers for all leaders and students

 In Greyfriars Kirkyard, you can find ancient graves, parts of The Flodden Wall, and maybe some Harry Potter characters ...

 The Flodden Wall is one of Edinburgh’s old city walls, and it was built for protection.
 The wall was constructed in the early 1500s, after the Battle of Flodden in 1513.
 At this battle, Scotland suffered a great defeat, and King James IV was killed.
-People in Edinburgh were afraid that the English army might come to attack the city next, so they decided to make stronger defences.
+People in Edinburgh were afraid that the English army might come to attack the city next, so they decided to make stronger defenses.

 You will see metal bars around some of the graves, revealing the hisory of graverobbing.
 In the early 1800s, Edinburgh was famous for its medical schools—but this created a big problem.
 Doctors and students needed real bodies to study, but it was difficult to get enough for teaching.
 At that time, the law only allowed the bodies of criminals to be used.
 This meant there were not many available, and demand was very high.